ProvableHQ/welcome/documentation/leo/getting_started/hello_world.md

 ---
-title: Hello World in Leo
+hide_title: true
 sidebar_label: Hello World
 ---

+# Hello World in Leo

 Use the Leo CLI to create a new project